Our Campus

 ARC at Levitt

-The Academic Resource Center at Levitt is undergoing a transformation thanks to a $2.25 million federal grant.
-The ARC at Levitt, previously known as Levitt Library, opened it's doors on November 5, 1969.
-It is currently in the final phases of a five-year plan to morph from just a place to find information into a collaborative learning space that offers the latest in research technology and student support services.
+The Academic Resource Center at Levitt recently underwent a major transformation thanks to a $2.25 million federal grant.
+The ARC at Levitt, previously known as Levitt Library, opened its doors on November 5, 1969.
+It is currently in the final phase of a five-year plan to morph into a collaborative learning space that offers the latest in research technology and student support services.
 The building not only houses books but now includes quiet learning spaces, a computer lab and testing center, and a research and writing center.
+It is named for Elijah and Lorraine Levitt, long-time benefactors who were key to the reopening of the school in 1956.

 Explore the ARC